DeniedPath/CosmoChron/README.md

 * Space imagery courtesy of NASA
 * Planet facts from various astronomy resources
+* OpenAI for AI capabilities
+* Weather API for dynamic backgrounds
 * Special thanks to all our beta testers who provided valuable feedback

 ---